 Here the panorama includes the church of St Mary and St Cuthbert with its distinct spire on the site of a Roman fort and Saxon cathedral.
 In the distance we see the fells stretching west toward the Pennines and to the immediate north the castle of Lumley and Angel of the North at Gateshead beyond.

 The valley setting provided an important through route linking north to south and here around 1,800 years ago the Romans built a fort called Concangis.
 In this they adopted a native Celtic name from the neighbourhood thought to be a local tribal name meaning “horse people”.
 Another view is that the name comes from the name of an ancient British king or leader Cunec, though this view may have arisen later from a the similarity of the word Cong to the Danish and Anglo-Saxon words for a king.

-The old Roman and Celtic name is still recalled in the name of a large stream, the Cong Burn, that joins the Wear here, though part of this now runs in a culvert beneath the town centre streets.
+The old Roman and Celtic name is still recalled in the name of a large stream, the Cong Burn, that joins the Wear here.
 A nearby street called Cone Terrace takes its name from this burn.
-There are plans currently underway to open up the culvert and reveal the burn once more as a feature in the heart of the market place.

 Concangis was situated east of Chester-le-Street’s Front Street which more or less follows the Roman Road – the ‘street’ of Chester-le-Street’s name.
 The fort was built on a naturally raised piece of land between the Wear to the east and Cong Burn to the north.
 Little remains of the fort though the church of St Mary and St Cuthbert stands at what would have been its centre.